Segmenting proto-halos with vision transformers: Methods

 We use the simulations and halo catalogs described above to construct three distinct datasets, each defined by a different binning scheme for the final halo masses (see table~\ref{tab:massbins} for details).
 Because the number density of halos decreases steeply with increasing mass, the highest mass bin is kept fixed across all datasets, as it contains only 150 to 162 halos per simulation box and thus provides limited statistical support for further subdivision.
 The remaining bins are refined progressively from dataset 1 to dataset 3, with mass intervals becoming narrower in order to provide a more detailed resolution of the halo mass distribution.\footnote{In dataset 3, the average number of halos per simulation box decreases from 75{,}139 in the lowest mass bin to 156 in the highest.
 The intermediate bins contain 26{,}424, 9{,}909, and 939 halos, respectively.} This incremental refinement allows us to assess how the classification performance of our models responds to increasingly fine-grained mass differentiation.

-The resulting datasets exhibit a pronounced class imbalance: the non-halo class alone accounts for 64.1\% of all voxels, while the halo classes combined make up the remaining 35.9\%.
+The resulting datasets exhibit a pronounced class imbalance: on average, the non-halo class alone accounts for 64.1\% of all voxels, while the halo classes combined make up the remaining 35.9\%.
 Moreover, the voxel distribution across halo mass bins is uneven.
 For instance, the class corresponding to the most massive halos contains 9.2\% of the voxels, while the lightest halo class in dataset 3 contains only 3.7\%.
 This trend arises because massive halos, though rare, occupy disproportionately large Lagrangian volumes.
 Such voxel-wise imbalances are typical of segmentation problems and pose significant challenges during training, often requiring strategies such as data augmentation or loss weighting to mitigate bias toward dominant classes.

-To support training under these imbalanced conditions, we subdivide each simulation box into 3375 overlapping sub-volumes of size $64^3$ voxels, corresponding to a comoving scale of $l = 12.5\, h^{-1} \mathrm{Mpc}$.
-This sampling strategy not only increases the effective dataset size but also balances spatial resolution with computational efficiency: although using larger volumes (e.g., $128^3$ voxels) would capture more structural context, it would also require substantially more memory and reduce the feasible batch size during training.
-On the other hand, choosing significantly smaller subvolumes would not be appropriate either, as $l$ is already comparable to the Lagrangian extent of the most massive proto-halos in our dataset.
+We subdivide each simulation box into 3375 overlapping sub-volumes of size $64^3$ voxels, corresponding to a comoving scale of $l = 12.5\, h^{-1} \mathrm{Mpc}$.
+This choice strikes a balance between resolution and efficiency: larger sub-volumes (e.g., $128^3$ voxels) would provide more structural context but demand substantially more memory and severely limit the feasible batch size, while significantly smaller sub-volumes would lose critical information, since $l$ is already comparable to the Lagrangian extent of the most massive proto-halos in our dataset.
+Although smaller proto-halos occupy only a limited fraction of voxels, they are far more numerous and thus appear frequently in the training set.
+In contrast, the rarer, larger proto-halos are underrepresented.
+The use of overlapping sub-volumes helps mitigate this imbalance by allowing the same massive proto-halo to be sampled in multiple sub-volumes, effectively boosting its statistical weight in training.
+This overlap acts as a form of data augmentation, exposing the model to varied spatial contexts of rare proto-halos and improving its ability to learn robustly across the full mass spectrum.